Shannon-Goddard/AlphabetSoupChallenge/README.md

 Using our knowledge of machine learning and neural network model building, we created a binary classifier that is capable of predicting whether or not an applicant will be successful if funded by Alphabet Soup using the features collected in the provided dataset.

 ## Challenge Overview

-## Objectives
-- Import, analyze, clean, and preprocess a “real-world” classification dataset.
-- Select, design, and train a binary classification model of your choosing.
-- Optimize model training and input data to achieve desired model performance.

-## Challenge Summary
-**Background**
 We received a CSV containing more than 34,000 organizations that have received various amounts of funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization such as the following:
 - **EIN** and **NAME**—Identification columns
 - **APPLICATION_TYPE**—Alphabet Soup application type